lattice/quda/README.md

 the optimal parameters are cached to disk.
 For this to work, the `QUDA_RESOURCE_PATH` environment variable must be set, pointing to a writable directory.
-Note that since the tuned parameters are hardware- specific, this "resource directory" should not be shared between jobs running on different systems (e.g., two clusters with different GPUs installed).
+Note that since the tuned parameters are hardware- specific, this _"resource directory_" should not be shared between jobs running on different systems (e.g., two clusters with different GPUs installed).
 Attempting to use parameters tuned for one card on a different card may lead to unexpected errors.